The header file signal.h consists of a type, several macros and two

 A signal may be handled by:

-); the signal is treated as a fatal error
+SIG_DFL); the signal is treated as a fatal error

-); the signal is ignored and control is
+and execution stopsSIG_IGN); the signal is ignored and control is

 returned to the user applicationBy default, all signals are handled by the default handler, which is

-identified by SIG_DFL
+identified by SIG_DFL.

-is an integer type that the program
+The type sig_atomic_t is an integer type that the program

 accesses atomically.
-When this type is used with the keyword volatile
+When this type is used with the keyword volatile,

 the signal handler can share the data objects with the rest of the program.

-The following type is included in signal.h
+The following type is included in signal.h.

 sig_atomic_t - A type used by a signal handler.
 Prototype: typedef int